 - Wheat (Contrary to popular belief, wheat is much lower on the list of problem-causing foods, though the gluten can sometimes be an issue.)

 Pssssst, I have some good news!
 BARK Eats had all of this in mind when creating their food recipes and made sure to add a fish recipe to the list!
-Moooove over beef, get cluckin' chicken, it's the fishies' time to shine!
-Check out the Alaska Pollock recipe that's got fluffy tails wagging (and pittie tails happily wapping you REALLY hard on the leg).
+Moooove over beef, get cluckin’ chicken, it’s the fishies’ time to shine!

 Get 50% OFF your first month of BARK Eats‘ nutritionist-crafted, personalized, delivered-to-your-dog-door meals.